 I don't see how I would have time to do the "homework" - is it necessary?

 You will get more from the course if you are able to do the practices on a daily basis at home.
-However, we understand that many people who come to the course are suffering from stress, partly caused by leading a busy life.
+However, we understand that many people who come to our courses are suffering from stress, partly caused by leading a busy life.
 The main thing is to commit to doing your best, and to fit in the practices wherever you can.
 Some of the techniques you will learn are very short, and can help you to create space within a busy day without taking a lot of time.

 What is the evidence that Mindfulness works?